Chapter 12:

 ‘Why is Ms. Alice together with them?
 Isn’t she supposed to be headed to Wes now?’

-She had no idea they were acquainted with that person, though the scene before her gave the impression that there was more to their relationship than that.
+She scurried behind a stall, almost tripping in her hurry not to get noticed.
+It would be bad if Gwen and Lucy saw her now.
+She never expected them to be acquainted with Alice, though the scene before her gave the impression that there was more to their relationship than that.

 Alice chortled while she scrolled through her phone.
 “So, this is the girl you’re always telling me about?
 The one who looked like she crawled out of a laundry basket?”